MSOE-Supermileage/pitview/README.md

 ## License

-This work is published under the Eclipse Public License 1.0, see License for more details.
+This work is published under the Eclipse Public License 1.0, see LICENSE for more details.